N3XT0R/laravel-passport-modern-scopes/README.md

 }
 ```

-A single middleware inspects controller attributes at runtime and transparently applies Laravel Passport’s `CheckToken` middleware under the hood.
+A single middleware inspects controller attributes at runtime and transparently applies Laravel Passport’s `CheckToken`
+and `CheckTokenForAnyScope` middleware under the hood.

 ### Why attributes?